JVB11/jvb11.github.io/_research/variability_analysis.md

   <a href="{{ '/images/research/variability_analysis/residual_amplitude_spectrum_example.png' | prepend: base_path }}" class="image-popup" title="Example of a resulting amplitude spectrum of a variable star obtained by Fourier Analysis.">
     <img src="{{ '/images/research/variability_analysis/residual_amplitude_spectrum_example.png' | prepend: base_path }}" alt="Example of a resulting amplitude spectrum of a variable star obtained by Fourier Analysis." style="width:100%; height:auto;">
   </a>
   <figcaption style="display: table-caption; caption-side: bottom;">Fourier amplitude spectrum of KIC6352430, a <a href='https://en.wikipedia.org/wiki/Slowly_pulsating_B-type_star'>slowly pulsating B star</a> observed by the <a href='https://en.wikipedia.org/wiki/Kepler_space_telescope'>NASA Kepler space telescope</a>.
 On the y-axis the variability amplitudes are displayed in parts per million, whereas the x-axis shows the (temporal) variability frequencies.
-In grey we show the Fourier amplitude spectrum of the original light curve, whereas the orange spectrum denotes the variability of the residuals after the iterative procedure has come to an end (because a certain stopping criterion was triggered; see <a href='https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html'>Van Beeck et al. 2021</a>).</figcaption>
+In grey we show the Fourier amplitude spectrum of the original light curve, whereas the orange spectrum denotes the variability of the residuals after the iterative procedure has come to an end (because a certain stopping criterion was triggered; see <a href='https://www.aanda.org/articles/aa/full_html/2021/11/aa41572-21/aa41572-21.html'>Van Beeck et al. 2021</a> and section 2.3 of <a href='https://fys.kuleuven.be/ster/pub/phd-thesis-jordan-van-beeck/PhD_Thesis_Jordan_Van_Beeck_Digital_Version.pdf'>my PhD thesis</a>).</figcaption>
 </figure>
 </div>
 </kdb>